nrsantamaria/meal-thyme/README.md

 * About page, FAQ page with how to use system.
 * Add icons to calendar for meal type and include recipe title.
 * Devise confirmation for account set up.
+* Redirects (all paths that can only be accessed after login i.e. recipes path)

 ## Resources
 * [DeviseMailer](https://rubyonrailshelp.wordpress.com/2014/01/02/setting-up-mailer-using-devise-for-forgot-password/)